DIVD-NL/divd-nl.github.io/reports.md

 ---
 layout: default
 title: reports
-header: reports
+header: case reports
 ---
 <header>
-	<h2>Not a regular office</h2>
+	<h2>Reports</h2>
 </header>

-These reports give you insight into the kinds of vulnerabilities we find in general and how to fix them.
-Findings on specific organisations are only published after vulnerabilities are fixed and in negotiation with the stakeholders involved.
+These case reports give you insight into the kinds of vulnerabilities we found, the numbers and how we helped to fix them.
+We don't mention specific organisations who were vulnerable, unless they are fine with that.
 We are not journalists, we only try to make the internet safer.

 {% assign pages = site.pages |reverse %}
 {% for p in pages %}